lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 This specification defines the following three fragment delivery reliability options:

  o  No ACK.
    No ACK is the simplest fragment delivery reliability option.
 The receiver does not generate overhead in the form of acknowledgments (ACKs).
 However, this option does not enhance delivery reliability beyond that offered by the underlying LPWAN technology.
 In the No ACK option, the receiver MUST NOT issue ACKs.

-   o  Window mode - ACK always (ACK always).
+ o  Window mode - ACK always (ACK-always).
-   The ACK always option provides flow control.
+   The ACK-always option provides flow control.
 In addition, it is able to handle long bursts of lost fragments, since detection of such events can be done before  the end of the IPv6 packet transmission, as long as the window size is short enough.
 However, such benefit comes at the expense of ACK use.
-   In ACK always, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
+   In ACK-always, an ACK is transmitted by the fragment receiver after a window of fragments have been sent.
 A window of fragments is a subset of the full set of fragments needed to carry an IPv6 packet.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-When an ACK is not received by the fragment sender, the latter retransmits a fragment, which serves as an ACK request.
+When an ACK is not received by the fragment sender, the latter retransmits an all-1 empty fragment, which serves as an ACK request.
 The maximum number of ACK requests is MAX_ACK_REQUESTS.
 The default value of MAX_ACK_REQUESTS is not stated in this document, and it is expected to be defined in other documents (e.g. technology- specific profiles).

-   o  Window mode - ACK on error.
+ o  Window mode - ACK-on-error.
-   The Window mode - ACK on error option is suitable for links offering relatively low L2 data unit loss probability.
+   The ACK-on-error option is suitable for links offering relatively low L2 data unit loss probability.
 This option reduces the number of ACKs transmitted by the fragment receiver.
 This may be especially beneficial in asymmetric scenarios, e.g. where fragmented data are sent uplink and the underlying LPWAN technology downlink capacity or message rate is lower than the uplink one.
 However, if an ACK is lost, the sender assumes that all fragments covered by the ACK have been successfully delivered.
+And the receiver will abort the fragmentation.
-   In Window mode - ACK on error, an ACK is transmitted by the fragment receiver after a window of fragments has been sent, only if at least one of the fragments in the window has been lost.
+   In ACK-on-error, an ACK is transmitted by the fragment receiver after a window of fragments has been sent, only if at least one of the fragments in the window has been lost.
 In this mode, the ACK informs the sender about received and/or missed fragments from the window of fragments.
 Upon receipt of an ACK that informs about any lost fragments, the sender retransmits the lost fragments.
-The maximum number of ACKs to be sent by the receiver for a specific window, denoted MAX_ACKS_PER_WINDOW, and the maximum number of fragment retries for a specific fragment, denoted MAX_FRAG_RETRIES,    are not stated in this document, and are expected to be defined in other documents (e.g. technology-specific profiles).

 The same reliability option MUST be used for all fragments of a packet.
 It is up to implementers and/or representatives of the underlying LPWAN technology to decide which reliability option to use and whether the same reliability option applies to all IPv6 packets